-- If spanning tree mode is set to STP (page 201), edge-port mode cannot automatically transition to operational edge-port state using the automatic setting. - If loopback detection is enabled (page 199) and a loopback BPDU is detected, the interface cannot function as an edge port until the loopback state is released. - If an interface is in forwarding state and its role changes, the interface cannot continue to function as an edge port even if the edge delay time has expired. - If the port does not receive any BPDUs after the edge delay timer expires, its role changes to designated port and it immediately enters forwarding state (see "Displaying Interface Settings for STA" on page 211). - ◆ BPDU Guard This feature protects edge ports from receiving BPDUs.
+- If spanning tree mode is set to STP (page 217), edge-port mode cannot automatically transition to operational edge-port state using the automatic setting. - If loopback detection is enabled (page 216) and a loopback BPDU is detected, the interface cannot function as an edge port until the loopback state is released. - If an interface is in forwarding state and its role changes, the interface cannot continue to function as an edge port even if the edge delay time has expired. - If the port does not receive any BPDUs after the edge delay timer expires, its role changes to designated port and it immediately enters forwarding state (see "Displaying Interface Settings for STA" on page 228).

+When edge port is set as auto, the operational state is determined automatically by the Bridge Detection State Machine described in 802.1D-2004, where the edge port state may change dynamically based on environment changes (e.g., receiving a BPDU or not within the required interval).

+◆ BPDU Guard - This feature protects edge ports from receiving BPDUs.
 It prevents loops by shutting down an edge port when a BPDU is received instead of putting it into the spanning tree discarding state.
 In a valid configuration, configured edge ports should not receive BPDUs.
 If an edge port receives a BPDU an invalid configuration exists, such as a connection to an unauthorized device.
 The BPDU guard feature provides a secure response to invalid configurations because an administrator must manually enable the port.
-(Default: Disabled) - ◆ BPDU Filter BPDU filtering allows you to avoid transmitting BPDUs on configured edge ports that are connected to end nodes.
-By default, STA sends BPDUs to all ports regardless of whether administrative edge is enabled on a port.
-BDPU filtering is configured on a per-port basis.
-(Default: Disabled) - Migration If at any time the switch detects STP BPDUs, including Configuration or Topology Change Notification BPDUs, it will automatically set the selected interface to forced STP-compatible mode.
-However, you can also use the Protocol Migration button to manually re-check the appropriate BPDU format (RSTP or STP-compatible) to send on the selected interfaces.
 (Default: Disabled)